purushothamanb/ionic5/README.md

 # ionic5
-convertion of ionic3 to ionic5
+convertion of ionic3 to ionic